-Proposal Factor 6: Past Performance: This assessment is based on the Offeror's performance on active and physically completed contracts supplying the same or similar research requirements either commercially or with the Government.
-Evaluations of past performance will consider the Offeror's ability to meet contract requirements and to provide timely delivery.
-In addition, the Government may review any other sources of information for evaluating past performance.
-Other sources may include, but are not limited to, past performance information retrieved through Past Performance Information Retrieval System (PPIRS).
+Proposal Factor 2: Past Performance: The Government will evaluate the offeror's submitted past performance, to include questionnaires, on current and past contracts (within three years) based on relevancy and how well the contractor performed on projects of similar scope, dollar value, and complexity.
+Evaluations of past performance will be conducted in accordance with FAR Part 9 and FAR Part 15.305(a)(2).
+The Offeror will be assigned an adjectival rating of acceptable or unacceptable based on the degree to which current and previous efforts indicate the probability of the Offeror successfully accomplishing the contract requirements and providing timely delivery.
+Additionally, the Government may review any other sources of information for evaluating past performance.
+Other sources may include, but are not limited to, past performance information retrieved through the Contractor's Performance Assessment Reporting System (CPARS) using all CAGE/DUNS numbers of team members (partnership, joint venture, teaming arrangement, or parent company/subsidiary/affiliate) identified in the offeror's proposal, the System for Award Management (SAM), inquiries of owner representative(s), and any other known sources not provided by the offeror.
 While the Government may elect to consider data from other sources, the burden of providing detailed, current, accurate and complete past performance information rests with the Offeror.
+If the Offeror's past performance is determined unacceptable, they will be considered ineligible for award.
 In the case of an Offeror without a record of relevant past performance or for whom information on past performance is not available or so sparse that no meaningful past performance rating can be reasonably assigned, the Offeror may not be evaluated favorably or unfavorably on past performance.
-Therefore, the Offeror shall be determined to have unknown In the context of acceptability/unacceptability, "unknown" shall be past performance. considered "acceptable."
+Therefore, the Offeror shall be determined to have unknown past performance.
+In the context of acceptability/unacceptability, "unknown" shall be considered "acceptable."